mctrl-io/mctrl/projects/radio.md

 ---
 project_title: NFC Timeline Radio
-project_description: In a project on media systems, we built a modern nfc radio with retro looks.
+project_description: We built a modern NFC radio with retro looks for a project on media systems.
 project_image: radio_square.jpg
 project_image_small: radio_square_small.jpg
 project_image_alt_text: A wooden retro radio with a red slider in front of a e-ink display.